mravendi/mravendi.github.io/_posts/tips_lr.md

 Data augmentation is another critical step in training ML  algorithms, especially for small datasets to reduce/avoid overfitting.
 It can help to reduce the overfitting by artificially enlarging your training dataset.
 Even if you think that your training dataset is big enough, data augmentation can help with the robustness of your models.
-The process of data augmentation consists of randomly transforming the original data to get a new data.
+The process of data augmentation consists of randomly transforming the original data to get new data.
 You can use ready-to-use Python packages to perform data augmentation on-the-fly.

 For instance, in image classification/detection tasks, you can randomly flip images horizontally as seen in the following figure: